-Campus: Levelland, Reese, ATC and Plainview.
+Campus: Levelland, Reese, Lubbock Center and Plainview.

 Textbook: Varies according to instructor.
 Refer to each instructor's instructions for textbook requirements.
-ALL dual credit classes, INET and ITV, will require the use of a textbook or an ebook.
+ALL dual credit classes, INET and ITV, will be required to use a textbook or an ebook.

 Course Specific Instructions: Each instructor will attach his/her course with specific instructions.